Executive Decision

 At 66 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat False defeat: The team discovers the nerve gas bomb is on a timer and will detonate regardless of negotiations.
 The scope of the threat becomes clear - they're not just saving hostages, but potentially millions in the Eastern seaboard.
 Stakes massively raised., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 99 minutes (75% through) represents the emotional nadir.
 Here, All seems lost: most of the team is dead, the F-14s have lock-on to destroy the 747, Hassan has control, and the bomb continues ticking toward detonation.
-Grant faces the whiff of death as failure means millions die., demonstrates the protagonist at their lowest point.
+Grant faces the whiff of death as failure means millions die., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 Grant synthesizes his intelligence expertise with newfound operational courage.
 He realizes they must simultaneously retake the plane, defuse the bomb, and convince the military to hold fire.
 The analyst becomes the field commander., demonstrating the transformation achieved throughout the journey.